Integralist/Blog-Posts/Build a site with Ruby and Sinatra.md

 [8]: https://github.com/Integralist/Blog-Posts/blob/master/Introduction-to-Ruby.md "Introduction to Ruby (a front-end developers perspective)"
 [9]: http://toolbelt.heroku.com/ "Everything you need to get started using heroku"
 [10]: http://rubygems.org/ "Your community gem host"
+[11]: https://github.com/Integralist/Blog-Posts/blob/master/How-to-use-Git-and-GitHub.md "How to use Git and GitHub"